Guide de Voyage : Sundhnukagigar Volcano

 The Sundhnukagigar crater row is the site of the second 2023 volcanic eruption in Iceland that took place between the 18th and 21st of December.
 It was followed by a volcanic fissure opening by Mt.
 Hagafell in January 2024, and both of these have been referred to as the Grindavik eruption because of the closeness to the town and the effects they've had on its infrastructure.

-Sundhnukagigar erupted again on February 8th, 2024, followed by four more eruptions the same year, on March 16th, May 29th, and, most recently, on August 22nd.
+Sundhnukagigar erupted again on February 8th, 2024, followed by even more eruptions the same year, on March 16th, May 29th, August 22nd, and, most recently, on November 20th.

-The August 2024 eruption is the ninth eruption in four consecutive years in the vicinity.
+The November 2024 eruption is the tenth eruption in four consecutive years in the vicinity.
 The previous ones were the Litli-Hrutur eruption in the summer of 2023 and the Fagradalsfjall eruptions of 2021 and 2022.

 Currently, the area is closed off to the public and can not be visited until authorities consider it safe to do so.
 Please respect the closure and check the SafeTravel website for updates.